maxims94/helius-post-alpenglow/README.md

 ## Votor: Voting algorithm

-After a block has been distributed via Rotor, the voting process starts.
-For this, Alpenglow uses its novel voting protocol, Votor.
+After a block has been distributed by Rotor, the **voting process** starts.
+This process is governed by Alpenglow's novel voting protocol, Votor.

-Votor runs two voting path concurrently: a primary path for the typical network situation and a fallback path for less ideal conditions.
-All nodes always start both paths.
-Only one path needs to finish for a node to finalize a block.
-This way, we take the faster of the two and thereby reduce latency.
+**The core idea behind Votor is to run two voting paths at the same time and let nodes pick the one that's faster for them.** This means: Every node always starts voting on both paths.
+A node only needs to complete one path to finalize a block.
+This way,the node automatically picks the faster of the two.
+This allows the network to work well for all nodes, no matter where they are, and to  adapt flexibly to changes network topologies.
+The result is always a reduction in latency.

 Votor has two voting paths:
 * Path 1: If at least 80% of stake participates, the block is finalized after one round of voting